SybelBlue/slides/main-slides.md

 - PATCH: edit a resource's data (by id)
 - DELETE: delete a resource (by id)

-*note: these all need an id to identify a target res.!*
+note: these all need an id to identify a target resource

 +++ <!-- .slide: data-auto-animate -->